arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-10-30-monads-for-the-rest-of-us-5.md

 ---
 layout: post
-title: "Monads for the rest of us - Part 5"
+title: "MonadS For The Rest Of Us - Part 5"
 author: <a href="https://arialdomartini.github.io">Arialdo Martini</a>
 tags:
 - C#